 According to the research of Leather UK (the trade body for leather producers and users in the UK), 99% of hides and skins used in the manufacture of leather are from animals raised for wool, milk or meat.
 Simply put, making leather takes a problematic waste matter and upcycles it into a sustainable, biodegradable and beautifully versatile product.
 It is estimated that this saves over nine million tonnes of waste each year.

 There are now a lot of useable alternatives to leather for shoes and accessories, but these are usually petrochemical in origin, such as PU (polyurethane), a widely-used ‘faux’ leather.
 Leather recycles carbon rather than extracts it from buried forms and it will degrade slowly into CO2 when biodegrading, feeding important soil microbes in the process.
-Even the plant-based alternatives often rely on plastics and chemicals to bind them together, reducing their green credentials.
-‘Vegan leather’ is not only an oxymoron but is a marketing term used to describe a variety of alternatives which include plastics and PU.
+Even plant-based alternatives to leather usually rely on plastics and chemicals to bind them together, reducing their green credentials.
+‘Vegan leather’ is not only an oxymoron but is a marketing term used to describe a variety of alternatives, almost all of which include plastics and PU.
 More often than not, it is not at all earth-friendly even if it is animal-free.
-In fact, the word ‘Leather’ has recently been given protected status in Italy, where it can now only be applied to a material of animal origin.
+In fact, the word ‘Leather’ has been given protected status in Italy, where it can now only be applied to a material of animal origin.

 Whilst we fully respect anyone’s wish to live without impacting on the lives of animals, often there is insufficient understanding of the real environmental impact of some of these choices, and we take time whenever possible to explain the wider benefits of choosing leather over some of these less than perfect alternatives.

 Whilst our early ancestors could only use natural methods for preserving hides, the advances brought by the industrial revolution were often very unfriendly to the environment.
 Fortunately, tanning has since undergone a new revolution and is today tightly regulated with strict traceability rules in place to ensure ethical production from farm to finished product.
 The benefits of this begin with well-managed herds and flow right through the non-polluting modern tanning techniques.
 These improvements are ongoing, with huge creative energy continuously applied to furthering the environmental credentials of the leather industry.
 For a brilliant example of this, check out Scottish Leather Group‘s sustainability work which features a ground-breaking thermal energy plant which captures the energy in their waste.

 Tusting benefits from these advances but we also use recycled materials where possible, such as leatherboard, made from recycled waste trimmings of leather, for reinforcement.
 We actively manage our cutting efficiency in order to drive down the creation of waste and also ensure our packaging is recycled, recyclable and/or reusable as much as possible.